Extravagant Love

 But one fateful day, Larry learned a powerful lesson he never forgot.
 Here’s his story:

-“At the fishing camp, people were always coming and going: stocking up on groceries, searching out the best fishing lures, and renting campsites nearby to set up tents.
-Mom kept a small file box in the house in which she saved silver dollars.
 One day I spied that box and saw ‘Capt.
 Kidd’ and ‘Treasure’ written all over it.
 I opened it up and counted fifty shiny coins—not much in today’s economy, but a huge sum to my parents in those days—and definitely a realistic treasure for a pirate.
 I thought it would be cool to ‘bury’ that treasure box, so I took it out to an empty tent behind our house where I was playing with some other kids.
 We had great fun pretending we were burying our treasure inside that tent.

 “But as boys often do, I got distracted and forgot about the box of silver dollars.
 Two or three days later, Mom asked about the box.
 Suddenly I remembered that I had left them in the tent.
 So I hurried out back, confident I would be the pirate hero and retrieve the buried treasure for the ‘damsel in distress.’